 - Satin is generally not a breathable fabric, because it often contains synthetic fibres.
 This can lead to an increase in heat and sweat when you’re trying to sleep.

 - Both fabrics are delicate and require additional care.
 You might not be able to throw them in the wash with your other clothes.

 - It can aggravate your dandruff problems.
-There is a possibility of an increase in oil build-up on your hair and scalp when using these pillowcases.
+There is a possibility of an increase in oil build-up on your clean hair and scalp when using these pillowcases.
 Dandruff is caused by a naturally occurring fungus that breaks down excessive oil, so it can end up making this problem worse and you might need some dandruff home remedies.

 - It is important to select the fabric based on your hair type.
 Silk might work better for some, and satin blends for others.

 - There are various types of fabric out there and you need to do your research before buying.
 There are satin pillowcases which are blended with cotton and even fake silk pillowcases, which defeats the whole point.

 In general, it is important to note that using these pillowcases is not a magical solution.
 It’s not going to moisturise or add nutrients to your face and hair.
 It can help you regulate hair and scalp health, but it is important to keep your head clean.
 Use hair and scalp shampoos, like the Head and Shoulder Cool Menthol that keeps your scalp cool and refreshed.
 Or use the Head and Shoulders Smooth and Silky 2 in 1 shampoo and conditioner that cleans your scalp and restores dry hair strands.
 Use a satin or silk pillowcase, but never forget to take care of your hair as well.